 If you graduated college in debt, you might feel as though you have to pay rent forever.
 Fortunately, life doesn’t have to be this bleak.
-While student loans are an aspect of the payments you make each month, they do not necessarily have to prevent you from getting a mortgage.
+While student loans are a significant debt each month, they do not necessarily have to prevent you from getting a mortgage.

 How can you make a student loan work to your advantage?

 MAKING PAYMENTS ON TIME

 Student loans are a significant debt – but they allow you to establish credit at a period when your credit history is all but non-existent.
 Once student loan payments are made (post-deferment period), you will be beginning to build credit.